 While you may not think of a required appraisal of the home you’re looking to buy as a benefit, you should.

-Whichever way the inspection goes, you get some peace of mind knowing you won’t be moving into an unsafe home.
-You’ll also get a fair market value estimate, assessing what your home is actually worth, which could help as you bargain for a good price.
+For only $300 to $500, you’ll get a professional opinion on the safety, structure and stability of your prospective house.
+Whichever way the inspection goes, you’ll get some peace of mind knowing you won’t be moving into an unsafe home.
+You’ll also get a fair market value estimate, assessing what your home is actually worth, which is a good starting point for price negotiations.

 10. VA Guarantee